 We often say that, to a point, supply creates demand when it comes to apartments.
 Building high-quality communities in good locations will bring more people into rental housing in these areas.
 Of course, markets can get overbuilt but developers can offer incentives to entice people to form new households which hurt their returns but still brings more people to the area.
 And once enough housing gets built in an area, then it can become a very compelling place to invest for long periods of time due to the network effects.

-I thought I would leave you with one last chart to show that the trend of younger people driving the growth and energy in higher income cities is not just restricted to the United States.
+I thought I would leave you with one last chart to show that the trend of younger people driving the growth and energy in higher-income cities is not just restricted to the United States.
 The following chart is a fascinating depiction of what has happened to the population of London by age cohort in 2014.
-The only growth has come from younger people while every other category is exiting London.
+The only growth has come from younger people while every other category is exciting London.